ezweave/pretty-functional/README.md

 - Primitives
 - Arrays of the latter

 JSON is _ideal_ for functional programming.
 Plain JSON is divorced from function implementation, it is just data.
-Data, that we can operate over in _deterministic_ ways (mostly, you will learn how Reactive X, specifically [`rxjs`](https://rxjs-dev.firebaseapp.com/) is built to handle `asnyc` operations as we move along).
+Data, that we can operate over in _deterministic_ ways (mostly, you will learn how Reactive X, specifically [`rxjs`](https://rxjs-dev.firebaseapp.com/) is built to handle `async` operations as we move along).

 I don't expect all of that to fully make sense, yet.
 But I wrote this because while there are some quality guides not dissimilar to this one and quite a few libraries that provide you with the sorts of _monads_ and operators you will find yourself using, nothing fully ties them together in quite the same way as I'm attempting to.
 I will wager that I won't say anything revolutionary and that, perhaps, you will loathe this book and my writing style.
 But while I can't solve all of those issues, and no one really can, I can at least give you better insight into _why_ and _how_ one can solve problems in JavaScript in a functional way.